lmorg/murex/docs/FAQ.supported-platforms.md

 ## OpenBSD

-Tested on an earlier release of _murex_.
-Regression tests cannot be run because of `timeout` dependency however OpenBSD is included as part of the automated build tests.
+Tested on an earlier release of _murex_. `regression_test.sh` cannot be run because of `timeout` dependency however `go test` should still work and OpenBSD is included as part of the automated build tests.

 OpenBSD support is expected to be good but, as always, please log an issue via Github if you do encounter problems.